Free Dental for Kids!

 Many people who receive government support (e.g., Family Tax Benefit Part A) are eligible for the Child Dental Benefits Schedule.

-If you qualify, it’s likely you’d have received a letter from the Australian government or Medicare.
+If you qualify, you’d have received a letter from the Australian government/Medicare.
 But if you’re unsure, it’s easy to check.

 What is the Child Dental Benefits Schedule?

-CDBS covers part or the full cost of some dental services for your children if you get certain payments from the Australian government.
+CDBS covers part or the full cost of some children’s dental services for your kids if you get certain payments from the Australian government.

 Who is eligible for CDBS?